carltongellis/MyFirstPerl/MyFirstPerlPro/ReadMeFirst.txt

 4. Line 1 of all cgi script contain location to Perl.exe, please update to match your environment.

-5. If the database file is corrupt or not available run 'createdb.cgi' to create database, to do this goto http://[server name]/cgi-bin/pservice/createdb.cgi
+5. Launch application, database will be created automatically.
+If there is a problem with the database please delete database file 'plsqlite.db' and run application again.

 6. To launch the application goto http://[server name]/perlproject/Home.html